 The University has in place a group personal accident policy for volunteer workers conducting authorised University activities.
 This policy provides limited cover, so should not be seen as a substitute for private health insurance and/or accident, life or income protection insurance.
-For further information, including policy conditions and exclusions, refer to the Group Personal Accident insurance brochure (PDF, 54 KB).
+For further information, including policy conditions and exclusions, refer to the Volunteers Group Personal Accident Insurance brochure (PDF, 118 KB).

 In addition, volunteers required to travel overseas as part of their approved volunteering activity may be covered under JCU's corporate travel insurance.
-For further information, including policy conditions and exclusions, refer to the travel insurance brochure (PDF, 109 KB).
+For further information, including policy conditions and exclusions, refer to the Volunteer Overseas Travel Insurance brochure (PDF, 117 KB).

 The Health Insurance Act (Cth) 1973 prohibits general insurers from covering any item for which there is a Medicare entitlement, including the Medicare gap.
 This means that volunteers will be responsible for any out of pocket expenses if they choose to be treated by a medical practitioner or facility that does not bulk bill.
 This applies to medical services rendered within Australia only.